raphael-jms/micro-orbiting/README.md

 # ToDos

 **Now**
-- [ ] Check again with the bounds for the optimization in basic MPC!!!
+- [x] Check again with the bounds for the optimization in basic MPC!!!
 - [ ] Check terminal constraint in spiral linearizing MPC

 **Next steps**
 - [ ] Spiraling node
     - [ ] Terminal constraint
+- [ ] add config file for the robot
 - [ ] Implement eMPC spiraling
     - [ ] Necessary callers
     - [ ] Terminal constraint